Use the Memory panel to measure your use of system resources and compare heap snapshots at different states of code execution. With it, you can:

 If you see this error message: An error occurred while starting the profiling session in the Memory tool, follow these steps for a workaround.

-In the Services dialog, locate the Microsoft (R) Diagnostics Hub Standard Collector Service and right-click it
+Locate the Microsoft (R) Diagnostics Hub Standard Collector Service and right-click it.

 Close the Microsoft Edge Developer Tools and the tab.
 Open a new tab, navigate to your page, and press

 You should now be able to begin profiling.

 Still running into problems?
 Please send us your feedback using the Send feedback icon!